marangonijunior/test-react-native/README.md

 # marangonijunior
-## REACT NATIVE + EXPO + DETOX + AXIOS
+## REACT NATIVE + EXPO + DETOX + AXIOS + PAPER

 This is a prototype to create a app using React Native, Expo and Detox to test All configuration is done to start a blanck project.

 ## Features

-- Get location requesting the permission to access GPS
+- Load products
+- Controle troller
-- Access information from device
+- Add and remove items from troller
-- Access API openweathermap to get the weather
-- Unit test to test the screen and location functionality

 ## Tech